GraphQL

 No React routing library has been providing such capabilities until recently, when React Router v6 exposed a new loader API.
 Here is an example:

-In a Relay application, the Router triggers GraphQL requests and forwards GraphQL Query references through its React Context (useLoaderData()).
+The Router triggers GraphQL requests in a Relay application and forwards GraphQL Query references through its React Context (useLoaderData()).

 React components then retrieve the GraphQL Query's fetched data using the provided GraphQL Query reference.